As you may know, there are two general types of life insurance plans and they are as follows:

 Universal Life Insurance or UL is a form of permanent life insurance which by the way is widely misunderstood.

-Widely misunderstood because a Universal life insurance can also act like a term life insurance when it’s not properly funded.
+Widely misunderstood because Universal life insurance can also act as a term life insurance when it’s not properly funded.

 A Universal life insurance policy is an insurance policy with an investment component.

 This means that your premiums or life insurance contributions are invested first into market portfolios, GICs or simply the money market before your cost of insurance and other expenses are deducted.

 The remaining amount then will form part of your account and/or cash surrender values.

 In lay man’s term, the easiest way to understand a Universal life insurance policy is that it is:

 - A cash value insurance policy, and a

 For easier understanding, most advisors explain Universal life insurance as a life insurance policy